-The "Farm Jeep" series of serial numbers in the 1953 and 1954 model years, had the prefix 453GC2 to distinguish them from the standard 453GB2 serial numbers of the CJ-3B.
+The "Farm Jeep" series of serial numbers in the 1953 and 1954 model years, had the prefix 453GC2 to identify them as an "FJ" and distinguish them from the standard 453GB2 serial numbers of the CJ-3B.

 Kaiser-Willys brochure KW-1706 was a large 1953 folding brochure entitled "Jeep Farm Power."
 It features many photos of CJ-3A Jeeps at work with agricultural equipment (160K JPEG), and several photos of the new CJ-3B.
 The largest illustration (left) shows a 3B with implement lift.
 The Farm Jeep specifications also list a governor and engine-driven gear-type Pesco hydraulic pump as standard.
 The PTO (Power Take-Off) is listed as optional at extra cost.